Whisky a Go Go: History

 The Whisky a Go Go was one of the places that popularized go-go dancing.
 Elmer Valentine, in a 2006 Vanity Fair article, recalled arranging to have a female DJ play records between Rivers' sets so patrons could continue dancing.
 But because there was not enough room on the floor for a DJ booth, he had a glass-walled booth mounted high above the floor.
 A contest was held for the female DJ job but when the young winner called Valentine on the night of the opening and tearfully said her mother forbade her from doing it, Valentine recruited the club's cigarette girl, Patty Brockhurst.
 Valentine quickly hired two more female dancers, one of whom, Joanna Labean, designed the official go-go-girl costume of fringed dress and white boots.

 Rivers rode the Whisky-born go-go craze to national fame with records recorded partly Live at the Whisky.
 In addition, The Miracles recorded the song "Going to a Go-Go" in 1966 (which was covered in 1982 by The Rolling Stones), and Whisky a Go Go franchises sprang up all over the country.
 Arguably, the rock and roll scene in Los Angeles was born when the Whisky started operation; because of its status as a historic music landmark, the venue was inducted into the Rock and Roll Hall of Fame in 2006.

 The Whisky played an important role in many musical careers, especially for bands based in Southern California.
-The Byrds, Buffalo Springfield, Smokestack Lightnin', and Love were regulars, and The Doors were the house band for a while – until the debut of the "Oedipal section" of "The End" got them fired.
-Van Morrison's band Them had a two-week residency in June 1966, with The Doors as the opening act.
-On the last night they all jammed together on "Gloria".
-Frank Zappa's The Mothers of Invention got their record contract based on a performance at the Whisky.
-The Turtles performed there when their newest (and biggest-selling) single "Happy Together" was becoming a hit, only to lose their new bassist, Chip Douglas (who had arranged the song), to The Monkees; guitarist Michael Nesmith invited him to become their producer (he returned to the Turtles a year later, to produce them).
+The Byrds, Buffalo Springfield, Smokestack Lightnin', and Love were regulars, and the Doors were the house band for a while.
+Van Morrison's band Them had a two-week residency in June 1966, with the Doors as the opening act.
+On the last night they all jammed together on "Gloria."
+Frank Zappa's the Mothers of Invention got their record contract based on a performance at the Whisky.
+The Turtles performed there when their newest (and biggest-selling) single "Happy Together" was becoming a hit, only to lose their new bassist, Chip Douglas (who had arranged the song), to the Monkees; guitarist Michael Nesmith invited him to become their producer (he returned to the Turtles a year later, to produce them).
 Neil Diamond also played at the Whisky on occasion.
 Metallica bassist Cliff Burton was recruited by the band after they watched him play a show there with his band Trauma.
-At one point singer and actress E.G. Daily had a residency at the Whisky.
-On February 15, 1977, the Ramones played for the first time on this stage.
+At one point, singer and actress E.G. Daily had a residency at the Whisky.